A quick search for weight loss tips will yield thousands of options, from fasting to fad diets to keto diet plans.

 - Eat a keto meal before you go.
 Fill yourself up with healthy and satiating food before you show up.
 This will help control cravings and prevent overeating.

 - Have a plan to satisfy your sweet tooth.
 Keto-friendly desserts are hard to come by.
 Instead of making an excuse to eat something that is sugary and unhealthy, think about a keto-friendly version you can have.
-Make the keto dessert when you get home, have a ready-made keto sweet at home, or find a keto-friendly sweet at a nearby grocery store (stevia-sweetened, sugar-free chocolate is a great option).
+Make the keto dessert when you get home, have a ready-made keto sweet (like fat bombs), or find a keto-friendly sweet at a nearby grocery store (stevia-sweetened, sugar-free chocolate is a great option).
 That piece of sugary cake is never worth it.

 - Indulge in moderation.
 If you absolutely must have something that is high in carbs and far from keto-friendly, then enjoy it without the guilt.
 It may kick you out of ketosis or put you over your daily carb limit, but this doesn’t mean you will gain weight.
 As long as you take the necessary steps to maintain a calorie deficit for weight loss, you can fit the occasional indulgence into your diet (use hack #4 for some ideas on how to do this).